Dynamsoft/label-recognizer-javascript-demo/README.md

 2. Add license

-    > If you don't have a license yet, you can skip this step.
-You will still be able to test the demo for up to 24 hours.
+    A default license is included which allows you to test the demo for up to 24 hours.
+You can [request a trial license](https://www.dynamsoft.com/customer/license/trialLicense?product=dlr) via Dynamsoft customer portal to evaluate further.

-    Open "src/dlr.ts" and input your license key in this line:
+    Open `src/dlr.ts` and input your license key in this line:

     ```ts
     LabelRecognizer.license = 'YOUR LICENSE';